tstoeter/omero-documentation/omero/developers/Python.rst

 From OMERO 5.6.0 release, the client library ``omero-py`` supports Python 3 and is now available on PyPI_ and Conda_.
 The ``omero-py`` API documentation is available at https://omero-py.readthedocs.io/.
 We recommend you use a Python virtual environment to install the client library.
-You can create one using either ``venv``, ``conda`` or ``mamba`` .
+You can create one using either ``venv``, ``conda`` or ``mamba``.
 Before installing ``omero-py``, we recommend to install the `Zeroc IcePy 3.6 <https://zeroc.com/ice/downloads/3.6>`_ Python bindings.

 Our commercial partner `Glencoe Software <https://www.glencoesoftware.com/>`_ has produced several Python wheels to install the Ice-Python bindings depending on the desired Python version and the operating system.
+Please visit the linked pages to find the full URLs to the wheels that are used in the examples below.

 .. list-table::
     :header-rows: 1